-I) any recommendations the ADR entity may have as to how the problems referred to in paragraph (c) could be avoided or resolved in future, in order to raise traders' standards and to facilitate the exchange of information and best practices Providing an accessible and responsive customer service function is an essential for all public-facing companies, particularly when an increasing number of consumers are affected by health-related, financial and other social vulnerabilities.
-Improving the work of customer service functions to equip them with the tools to identify and resolve issues quickly is a key tool in preventing complaints from escalating into disputes that are referred to ADR. m) the rate of compliance, if known, with the outcomes of the alternative dispute resolution procedures.
+I) any recommendations the ADR entity may have as to how the problems referred to in paragraph (c) could be avoided or resolved in future, in order to raise traders' standards and to facilitate the exchange of information and best practices Providing real and meaningful outreach to vulnerable consumers at all levels of the customer contact and complaint journeys is key to ensuring consumers feel heard and valued, which avoids disputes.
+Providing specialised services for vulnerable customers (including those who are temporarily vulnerable) can help those customers who are in acute need of support, avoiding the escalation of problems into disputes. m) the rate of compliance, if known, with the outcomes of the alternative dispute resolution procedures.
 CEDR has received no reports of non-compliance by a trader within this reporting period.
 CEDR has a process in place whereby a trader that fails to comply with an ADR official's decision that has been accepted by the consumer has their membership of CEDR suspended.
 If non-compliance persists, CEDR will no longer provide ADR services to that trader. n) the co-operation, if any, of the ADR entity within any network of ADR entities which facilitates the resolution of cross-border disputes.
-N/A o) please list all operators where you currently provide dispute resolution services.
-A&G Amusements Ltd Boscombe Palace

-Caesars Palace Weston-super-Mare

-Camelot / The National Lottery

-Casino Slots

-City Slots

-Crystal Palace Amusements

-Dover Palace

-Game Nation

-Gaming Fun

-Gold Gaming

-Hijingo

-Hilo Bet

-Hobart's AGC

-Las Vegas (Soho)

-Lucky Slots

-Mega Amusements

-Nobles Seaton Carew

-Opera House Casino Scarborough

-Palace Amusements

-Parseq

-Play 2 Win

-Playnation

-Reel Time

-Regors Bingo and Social

-Club

-Royal Casino

-Shaun McGann t/a The Zone

-Silvertime Amusements

-Silvertime Bingo
+N/A

+A&G Amusements Ltd o) please list all operators where you currently Boscombe Palace provide dispute resolution services.
+Caesars Palace Weston-super-Mare Camelot / The National Lottery Casino Slots City Slots Crystal Palace Amusements Dover Palace Game Nation Gaming Fun Gold Gaming Hijingo Hilo Bet Hobart's AGC Las Vegas (Soho) Lucky Slots Mega Amusements Nobles Seaton Carew Opera House Casino Scarborough Palace Amusements Parseq Play 2 Win Playnation Reel Time Regors Bingo and Social Club Royal Casino Shaun McGann t/a The Zone Silvertime Amusements

-The Raging Ball
+Silvertime Bingo The Raging Ball True Amusements

-True Amusements